What is Health Benefit Insurance?

 First Dollar Coverage

-Health Benefit Insurance plans can include supplemental medical insurance for accident or critical illnesses and non insurance supplemental health benefits such as telemedicine and pharmacy discount plans to allow you to better control your health spending.
+Health Benefit Insurance plans can include supplemental medical insurance for accident or critical illnesses and non insurance supplemental health benefits such as telemedicine or pharmacy discount plans to help you to better control your health spending.

 Health Benefit Insurance makes cash payments to the insured in the event of a covered condition requiring a doctor/hospital services.
 Health Benefit Insurance is a fixed indemnity that includes indemnity hospital and doctor benefits and non insurance supplemental health products and services.
 Health Benefit Insurance is not major medical insurance.
 It does not cover pre-existing conditions nor illness and medical events caused by pre-existing conditions, and does not meet the minimum essential coverage under the Affordable Care Act.
 If you do not have an ACA health plan, you may be subject to the ACA's Shared Responsibility Tax.
 To learn more about the tax, its exemptions, see here.